Planet-NULLCAST/curriculum/courses/javascript/hello-world.md

 ### 2. Linking external files.

-This is the go to method when writing med to large application.
-This method allow the developers to isolate javascript and html.
+This is the go-to method when writing medium to large applications.
+This method allows the developers to isolate JavaScript and HTML.

-The attributes that discussed above is also applicable to this.
+The attributes discussed above are also applicable with this.

 ```HTML
 <head>